Chasing Truth: Chapter 10

 “Why?”
 He coughed into his arm as he asked.

-“Go inside and call Todd.
+“Go inside and call Keon.
 Tell him I need him to fill in on a hiking tour.
 Do not call Raoul.
 Got it?”

 “Got it.”
 He frowned and held a hand to his stomach.

 “You’re a solid hire.”
 She reached out to press a hand to his head before gesturing him away.
 “Go ahead.
-And tell Todd to make it fast.
+And tell Keon to make it fast.
 We’ll reschedule for tomorrow.”

 She stepped toward the tour group with a smile on her face.
 “I’m sorry, gentlemen.
 Our tour is going to be delayed by just a few minutes.
 One of our guides isn’t feeling well.
 Another will be here shortly.”

-“We don’t need two guides.
-I hear you know your way around this entire island.
+“Then we don’t need two guides.
+I hear you know your way around this entire island with your eyes closed.
 We’re okay with just you,” the tallest one assured with a smile.

 His smile did nothing to reassure her.
 He was the main one leaving her unsettled.
-His eyes were a little too hard and too focused on her but she kept her own smile in place.
-“I appreciate the vote of confidence but I think you’ll get the most out of the experience with two of us.
-Todd will only be a few minutes.”
+His eyes were a little too hard, but she kept her own smile in place.
+“I appreciate the vote of confidence, but I think you’ll get the most out of the experience with two of us.
+Keon will only be a few minutes.”

 One of the men gestured behind her and she spun around to see.
 Beaming, she set the pack down.